-Because military retirement is an entitlement paid to individuals, rather than a discretionary program, the retirement costs to the total federal budget (payments to current retirees and survivors) always rise modestly each year, to deal with an easily- predictable slow rise in the number of retirees and survivors.
-The cost to the DOD budget (estimated future retirement costs of current active and reserve personnel) declined after FY1989 (the beginning of the post-Cold War drawdown), as the size of the force - and hence, the number of people who will retire from it in the future - declined.
+Because military retirement is an entitlement, rather than a discretionary program, its costs to the total federal budget (payments to current retirees and survivors) always rise modestly each year, due to a predictable slow rise in the number of retirees and survivors.
+The cost to DOD (estimated future retirement costs of current personnel) declined after FY1989 (the beginning of the post-Cold War drawdown), as the size of the force, and therefore the number of people who will retire from it in the future, declined.
 However, as the drawdown stabilized, so did the DOD budget costs of retirement.
-Tables 2 and 3 indicate the costs of military retired pay in terms of both federal budget outlays (payments to current retirees) and Department of Defense accrual outlays (money set aside to fund future retirees).
+Tables 2 and 3 indicate the costs of military retired pay in federal budget outlays (payments to current retirees) and Department of Defense accrual outlays (money set aside to fund future retirees).

 (billions of current dollars)

+Estimated FY2003 \$36.4

-Estimated FY2002 \$35.0
+Estimated FY2002 35.3

-Estimated FY2001 34.0
+Actual FY2001 34.1

 Actual FY2000 32.9

-Actual FY1999 32.1
+Actual FY1999 31.9

-Actual FY1998 31.1

 Table 2.
-Military Retirement: Total Federal Budget Outlays
+Military Retirement:Total Federal Budget Outlays